 In celebration of May Day - international workers' day - and the radical history of the working class, we've put together this Class War Reading List.

-All of these books are currently 40% Off.
-Also, get a free Ebook (where available) and free shipping on orders over $25 inside the US.
+Get a free Ebook (where available) and free shipping on orders over $25 / £20 inside the US / UK.

 A collection of riveting stories about working people in United States history fighting back in the darkest times.